You’ve got to name it to tame it!

 So, which words to teach when?
 You know your kids and what they’re ready for, but mastering these ideas may take your child years.
 Here are some general guidelines for when to start:

-- Ages 6+: Teach about boundaries and consent, social norms, sex, and pornography.
+- Ages 1+: Teach about boundaries and consent, explain social norms.

 - Ages 11+: Teach about body image, sexuality (homosexual, heterosexual, bisexual), gender identity (male, female, trans), masturbation, oral and anal sex.
 Teach about sexual harassment and sexual assault.